 Tenth Month Baby Milestones: Sleep

 By 10 months, your baby may be down to a single one-hour nap during the day. but there's nothing to worry about if they are still taking 2 naps.
 If you’re going to skip a nap, it’s better to skip the morning one.
 An after-lunch nap will help baby stay awake through the afternoon and avoid pre-bedtime crankiness.
 Your baby should make up for the lost nap by sleeping for an extra hour or two at night, and sleeping through the night.

 Tenth Month Baby Milestones: Eating

 Now that a few teeth have come in, introduce thicker consistencies and more table foods cut up into small pieces that you serve as finger foods.

-If you haven’t done so already, try giving your baby a spoon and letting her feed herself.
+If you haven’t done so already, try giving your baby a spoon and letting them feed themselves.
 Pick a utensil with a large, easy-to-grasp handle.
-The first few times your baby feeds herself will be messy, but every mess can be cleaned, and eating independently is an important skill to learn.
-You may want to put a mat under her chair for easier clean-up and to protect your floors.
+The first few times your baby feeds themselves will be messy, but every mess can be cleaned, and eating independently is an important skill to learn.
+You may want to put a mat under their chair for easier clean-up and to protect your floors.

 Other parents prefer to buy organic baby foods instead of the traditional brands.
 These foods are more expensive, but are they worth the extra cost?
 There is some evidence that organic baby foods contain fewer pesticide residues than conventional baby foods.
 But they don’t have any more vitamins or other nutrients than the regular brands.
 Ultimately, the decision of whether to go organic depends on your own preference.